andy-luo-siemens/peak-shaving/README.md

   $ sudo -u postgres psql
   > create role peakshaving with createdb login password 'PG_PASSWORD_LOCAL'
   ```
-  where `PG_PASSWORD_LOCAL` represents the password that you pick and remember for further configuration once the peak shaving repository has been cloned
+  where `PG_PASSWORD_LOCAL` represents the password that you pick and remember for [further configuration](https://github.com/andy-luo-siemens/peak-shaving#setting-environment-variables) once the peak shaving repository has been cloned.

 ### Install Redis server
 Since this application requires redis for stream processing of meter data, install it: